Doridian/docker-sriov-plugin/README.md

 ### Limitations

-It supported on Linux environment on x86_64 and ppc64le platforms.
+It only supports Linux on amd64, 386 and arm64